Braxton Berrios Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Against the Bills, Berrios has averaged 13 receiving yards per game in his five career matchups, 20.5 fewer than his over/under for Sunday's game.
+- Berrios is averaging 13 receiving yards per game in five career matchups against the Bills, 24.5 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).

-- The Bills are giving up 185.0 passing yards per game this season, the NFL's best pass defense.
+- The Bills have the NFL's best pass defense this season, allowing 185.0 yards per game through the air.

-- The Bills have given up 11 passing TDs this year (0.7 per game), ranking them first among NFL defenses.
+- The Bills have surrendered 11 touchdowns through the air (0.7 per game).
+They are first in the NFL in that category.

 Recent Performances